Rani Chennabhairadevi

 Rani Chennabhairadevi, (also called Raina-Da-Pimenta lit.
-'The Queen of Pepper' by the Portuguese), was the 16th-century Jain queen of Nagire province under the Vijayanagara Empire.
+'The Queen of Pepper' by the Portuguese), was a 16th-century Vijayanagara Empire Jain queen of Nagire province.
 She was officially known as Mahamandaleshwari Rani Chennabhairadevi.
 She is regarded as being the longest ruling queen in Indian history, from 1552 to 1606, a period of 54 years.
 She is also known for her wars against the Portuguese in 1559 and 1570, which she won and helped start commercial relationships with the Portuguese.

-She earned the title "The Queen of Pepper" from the Portuguese, as she exported a great amount of pepper and other spices to European and Arab regions through the ports of Bhatkal and Honnavar.
+She earned the title "The Queen of Pepper" from the Portuguese ("Rainha de Pimenta" in Portuguese), as she exported a great amount of pepper and other spices to European and Arab regions through the ports of Bhatkal and Honnavar.

 Nagire province

-Nagire province, also known as the province of Gerusoppa was one of the small provinces under the control of the king of Vijayanagara, known as Mahamandala.
+Nagire province, also known as the province of Gerusoppa, was one of the small provinces under the control of the king of Vijayanagara, known as Mahamandala.
 The province followed the banks of Sharavathi river and extended from South Goa to Malabar.
 Gerusoppa served as the capital of the province.
-The province was rich in spices and had important ports on the west coast, for example Bhatkal, Honnavar and Karwar.
+The province was rich in spices and had important ports on the west coast, such as Bhatkal, Honnavar and Karwar.
+Jog Falls, India's second highest plunge waterfall is located near Gerusoppa.
+In fact locals call Jog Falls 'Gerusoppa Falls' after the province.

-The provinces of Bilgi and Keladi were Nagire's neighbours and often tried to capture Nagire to extend their kingship.
+The provinces of Bilgi and Keladi were Nagire's neighbours and often tried to conquer Nagire to extend their kingdoms.
 To counter them, Chennabhairadevi developed a good relationship with the Bijapur kings.

 History

-Kings of one branch of Saluva Dynasty of Vijayanagar, ruled Gerusoppe while another dynasty ruled Haduvalli.
-King Immadi Devaraya (1515–50) of Gerusoppe, fought against the Portuguese.
+The kings of one branch of the Saluva Dynasty of Vijayanagar ruled Gerusoppe while another dynasty ruled Haduvalli(Bhatkala).
+King Immadi Devaraya (1515–50) of Haduvalli, fought against the Portuguese.
 After his defeat in a fierce battle near MadaGoa in 1542, the Portuguese burnt down his capital Bhatkala.
 His wife Chennadevi was the elder sister of Chennabhairadevi.

 The Portuguese captain Alfonso D'Souza attacked Bhatkala, defeated Chennadevi and burnt Bhatkala, accusing her of sheltering non-cartaged Mohammedan ships in the port and for not paying Kappa as per the agreement with the Portuguese.
 After her elder sister, Chennabhairadevi got the power of Gerusoppe along with Haduvalli.